$21.66+0.37 (+1.74%)

 The Gap, Inc.

-The Gap, Inc. in the Consumer Cyclical sector is trading at $21.02.
-Wall Street consensus targets $30.56 (17 analysts), implying a +45.4% move over the next 12 months.
-The stock is currently 28% below its 52-week high of $29.36, remaining 13.0% below its 200-day moving average.
-On fundamentals, Piotroski 4/9 shows mixed financial quality.
-Risk note: RSI 21 is oversold, raising the odds of a near-term bounce; MACD remains below its signal line.
-The Whystock Score of 80/100 reflects bullish alignment across trend, valuation and analyst targets.
+The Gap, Inc. in the Consumer Cyclical sector is trading at $21.66 with a market capitalization of $7.8B.
+Wall Street consensus targets $27.55 (17 analysts), implying a +27.2% move over the next 12 months.
+The stock is currently 26% below its 52-week high of $29.36, remaining 11.0% below its 200-day moving average.
+On fundamentals, Piotroski 5/9 shows mixed financial quality.
+Risk note: MACD remains below its signal line.
+The Whystock Score of 70/100 reflects bullish alignment across trend, valuation and analyst targets.

 Simplified model based on P/E and ROE.
 Not a substitute for full valuation analysis.
 Data may be delayed.
 See our Terms.